Dead or Alive 6: Plot

-Sometime ago, Donovan recruits a Finnish scientist named NiCO, as Lisa Hamilton's replacement for MIST's revival of life project, believing she had enough intellect and fighting prowess to be a threat to the ninjas, though she also plans to use the project to resurrect her father, and also works on developing a prototype robotic version of the deceased ninja, Raidou, while accompanied by Christie.
+Some time ago, Donovan, accompanied by Christie, recruited the scientist NiCO to replace Lisa Hamilton in MIST's revival of life project, with plans to develop a robotic replica of Raidou, though NiCO also plans to use the project to resurrect her own father.
 NiCO sought out Kokoro to repay her mother, Miyako, for getting her a job with MIST.
 Kokoro was left depressed after her mother abruptly left without a word, with NiCO empathizing with her abandonment as she too was abandoned by her own mother, but this angers Kokoro and the two fight.
 Kokoro bests her, but NiCO gives her a photo of Kokoro and Helena as children with Fame Douglas, prompting Kokoro to later asked Helena what the photo meant, with Helena reluctantly revealing that the two are half-sisters who shared the same father.
 Shocked by the revelation, Kokoro demanded to learn of it from her mother but Helena tries to stop her.
 Overpowered by Kokoro, Helena tearfully begs her not to leave, as Kokoro is the only family she has left and must protect her, ultimately convincing her.
 Zack manages to get Kokoro to reconcile with Helena, and offering her an invite to the tournament.
 Helena later meets with Lisa, who survived the lab destruction, as both discuss the information gathered during Lisa's risky infiltration of MIST.
 Afterwards, as a concerned Lisa wonders what has happened to the Phase 4 who attacked Bayman's military patrol during the previous events, she is approached by NiCO, revealing to be her replacement, and warns her to rethink working under Donovan, but NiCO refused, appearing to be already aware who he is.